henry2004y/vlasiator_manual/menu4.md

 * `SetMaxwellian`
 * `SetByUser`

+The prefix `sys` is used to distinguish between physical simulation domain boundary and MPI process boundary.
+However, in most cases MPI process boundary should be renamed to something else, and the boundary will be interpreted by most people the whole mesh's boundary.

-Personally I don't like the name of `SetMaxwellian`.
+Personally I don't like the name of `SetMaxwellian` for two reasons: firstly it is a verb, secondly it is not descriptive enough.
 We may change it to `Inflow` and then make `Maxwellian` one option among the available choices.
-So I envision something like this:
+Also currently `SetMaxwellian` is a subclass of `SetByUser`, which I think should not be the case.
+So I envision the subclasses of `sysBoundaryCondition` like this:
-* `DoNotCompute`
+* `NoCompute`
 * `Ionosphere`
 * `Outflow`
 * `Inflow`
+* `Fixed`
 * `User`

+There are 3 choices in the `Outflow` type:
+1. `None`: literally fixed?
+2. `Copy`: copy the values from the last physcial cell
+3. `Limit`: multiply the values from the last physcial cell by a factor between (0,1)?

+There are currently bugs related to the `Outflow` BC.

+`Fixed` is equivalent to the previous `SetMaxwellian`, `Inflow` corresponds to the time-varying BCs, and `User` is provided as an interface for extrenal implementations.
+To do this, I also need to modify the enumerators defined in `common.h`.
+In the definition of classes, variables should always come first, followed by methods!

 The base class has a private variable `sysBoundaryCondList` to keep track of all the boundary conditions as strings.
 Can this possess multiple options for the same BC class?